-Possible Causes of Dry Mouth During Pregnancy
+What Are The Causes and Symptoms of Dry Mouth During Pregnancy?

-- Difficulty in eating or swallowing
+- Difficulty with eating or swallowing

 - Bad breath